Climate change and resilience: Community center promotes renewable energy in Beira

 Beira, Mozambique - “Climate change has arrived in Mozambique.
 We are already suffering the consequences as the cyclones have shown.
-Now we need to have the vision to create alternatives,” said Leonel Machine, 31, from Munhava community, in Beira, one of the cities most affected by Cyclone Idai that devastated central Mozambique in March 2019, and, recently, by Cyclone Eloise in mid-January 2021.
+Now we need to have the vision to create alternatives,” said Leonel Machine, 31, from Munhava community, in Beira, one of the cities most affected by cyclone Idai that devastated central Mozambique in March 2019, and, recently, by cyclone Eloise in mid-January 2021.

 “We must focus on the production of renewable energy.
 We cannot continue with fossil fuels.
 It is a global issue,” said Leonel.

-Passionate about innovation, Leonel became interested in renewable energy, particularly in biogas production, through Biology studies at the Pedagogical University of Beira City: “I was the first at my university to be interested in biogas and I started to experiment.
+Passionate about innovation, Leonel became interested in renewable energy, particularly in biogas production, through Biology studies at the Pedagogical University of Beira city: “I was the first at my university to be interested in biogas and I started to experiment.
 At the time, nobody was really interested,” said Leonel.
 After a few years of research, at the age of 24, Leonel became one of the few technicians specialized in biogas in the country, and started working on biogas production projects in Sofala province.

 The Munhava community faces major environmental and economic, health and social security challenges; there are limited urban services and few job opportunities for young people and women.
-For these reasons, the Beira City, the United Nations Program for Human Settlements (UN-Habitat) and the BASF Stiftung fund jointly identified the need for solutions to improve the lives of residents in informal settlements, particularly in Munhava.
+For these reasons, the Beira Municipality, the United Nations Program for Human Settlements (UN-Habitat) and the BASF Stiftung fund jointly identified the need for solutions to improve the lives of residents in informal settlements, particularly in Munhava.

 Through this partnership, the Multifunctional Community Centre for Renewable Energy was built as an example of how infrastructure and public spaces can be resilient while embracing sustainability.
 In addition, local renewable energy production came as one of the accessible and sustainable solutions for the community to generate energy and income.
 The centre provides a living space for residents, and has common areas to hold community events, seminars, meetings and weddings, as well as providing shelter in times of emergency.